 Welcome to the website of St Vincent de Paul Catholic Parish.
 Our Church is situated in Altenburg Gardens, off Lavender Hill in south Battersea, London SW11.
 (To see the area covered by our parish, take a look at the map here).

 We are a Roman Catholic parish within the Archdiocese of Southwark, in the Wandsworth Deanery.
 Our Church was opened in 1907.
 The Priest’s House, which includes our parish office, is at 36 Altenburg Gardens, next to the Church .

 Sunday Mass is the heart of parish life: we listen to the Word of God, join in Christ’s sacrifice for us, and receive the sacrament of His Body and Blood.
 We are nourished and challenged by it .

 Ours is the only Sunday evening Mass in the Battersea area.
 We do not have a Vigil Mass on Saturdays.

 We are a diverse parish, and we rejoice in this.
 Some of us have been here for 50 years or more, but there is also quite a quick turnaround of people whose jobs (and sometimes visas) move them on.
 Parishioners come from many backgrounds and countries.
 In particular, we have a significant number of French parishioners; and an occasional Mass in French (in association with the French Parish of Notre Dame de France) is held on a couple of Saturday evenings during the year at 6 o’clock .

 There are lots of young children among our parishioners (the Battersea and Clapham areas are known for having many young families), who often accompany their parents to the 11 o’clock Mass.
-On the second Sunday of each month in term-time the 11 o’clock Mass is a ‘Family Mass’ in which children play a particular part; and, on some other Sundays, there is a ‘Children’s Liturgy of the Word’ at this Mass.
+On the third Sunday of each month in term-time the 11 o’clock Mass is a ‘Family Mass’ in which children play a particular part; and, on some other Sundays, there is a ‘Children’s Liturgy of the Word’ at this Mass.
 We do not have a parish school, but some of our children are educated at Catholic Schools in the neighbouring parishes.